 2. Mint

 Once you begin using Mint, you can get financial summaries and alerts through email or text messages.
-And you can receive a free credit score from Equifax.
+You can also receive a free credit score from Equifax.

 The basic version of Mint is available free of cost.
 However, for advanced features, you can go for the paid versions.
 The ad-free version is available for a one-off charge of 99 Cents only.